 Duke underwent an evaluation to determine the right platform to support their reimagined business processes — for billing and all internal processes.
 They ultimately decided to move to a greenfield installation of SAP S/4HANA, including SAP for Utilities, SAP Marketing, and SAP Commerce Cloud.
 With this new digital core, Duke could consolidate the four legacy billing systems into a single engagement platform while also focusing on data and analytics, customer engagement, and meter-to-cash processes.

-From the beginning, Duke’s leadership knew testing would be a critical component to the project’s success.
-It was clear that the previous testing approach (script-based manual testing) would not be able to keep up with the speed of innovation and accuracy Duke strived for.
+From the beginning, Duke’s leadership knew testing would be a critical component of the project’s success.
+It was clear that the previous, manual testing approach would not be able to scale with the speed of innovation and accuracy Duke strived for.
 Streamlining the project would require a testing strategy that would maximize efficiency while minimizing risk to ensure a smooth go-live and superb customer experience.

 IT leaders at Duke evaluated the testing market to identify the right solution for faster, safer SAP releases.
 Ultimately, they determined that Tricentis Tosca’s model-based testing and close partnership with SAP would help them achieve the testing excellence they were looking for: resilient test automation across Fiori, Hybris Marketing, Hybris Commerce, Customer Recommendation engine, SAP ISU, and HybrisC4C.

 The team started their journey by auditing the manual test cases they had used in the past and introducing test automation in the highest-risk areas.
 The emphasis was placed on test cases with high business value that would need to be repeated from one release to the next.
 This risk-based approach resulted in a regression test suite of 150 test cases that run through 3 testing cycles in various environments for Duke’s weekly SAP releases.